ignite/apps/examples/flags/readme.md

-The integration test for the "flags" Ignite App ensures that the app works correctly with the Ignite CLI.
+The integration test for the `flags` Ignite App ensures that the app works correctly with the Ignite CLI.
 The test performs the following steps: